On the Lavrentiev gap for convex, vectorial integral functionals: Proofs

-Hence, in order to show \eqref{eq:energysupport}, due to Vitali's convergence theorem and the a.e. continuity of $W(x,\cdot)$ at $\D u(x)$ established at the beginning of the proof, it suffices to show that the sequence of integrands is bounded by a sequence of equi-integrable functions.
-It is here where we use the full strength of the stability estimate \eqref{eq:stability}.
-We use it to replace the $x$-variable in the first component of $W$ by $T_{k,i}^{-1}x$ (cf. \eqref{eq:defT_ki}) and to interchange the action of $W$ and the convolution.
-For technical reasons, we set $W(\cdot,\xi)\equiv 0$ on $\R^d\setminus D$.
+Hence, in order to show \eqref{eq:energysupport}, due to Vitali's convergence theorem and the a.e. continuity of $J(x,\cdot)$ at $\D u(x)$ established at the beginning of the proof, it suffices to show that the sequence of integrands is bounded by an equi-integrable sequence of functions.
+It is here where we rely on the full strength of the stability estimate \eqref{eq:stability}.
+We use it to replace the $x$-variable in the first component of $J$ by $T_{k,i}^{-1}x$ (cf. \eqref{eq:defT_ki}) and to interchange the action of $J$ and the convolution.
+For technical reasons, we set $J(\cdot,\xi)\equiv 0$ on $\R^d\setminus \Omega$.

 Using a standard estimate for convolutions and that $v_{k,i}$ has compact support in $\Omega$, for any $x\in\R^d$ we have that

 Due to \eqref{eq:definescale}, we deduce that for a suitably large constant $C>0$ we have that